canonical/lxd/specs/rest-api.md

  * X-LXD-public: true/false (defaults to false)
  * X-LXD-properties: URL-encoded key value pairs without duplicate keys (optional properties)

-In the source image case, the following dict must be passed:
+In the source image case, the following dict must be used:

     {
-        "public": true,                         # true or false
+        "filename": filename,                   # Used for export (optional) "public": true,                         # Whether the image can be downloaded by untrusted users (defaults to false "properties": {                         # Image properties (optional, applied on top of source properties) "os": "Ubuntu"
+        },
         "source": {
             "type": "image",
-            "mode": "pull",                     # One of "pull" or "receive" "server": "https://10.0.2.3:8443",  # Remote server (pull mode only) "secret": "my-secret-string",       # Secret (pull mode only, private images only) 'certificate': "PEM certificate",   # Optional PEM certificate.
+            "mode": "pull",                     # Only pull is supported for now "server": "https://10.0.2.3:8443",  # Remote server (pull mode only) "secret": "my-secret-string",       # Secret (pull mode only, private images only) "certificate": "PEM certificate",   # Optional PEM certificate.
 If not mentioned, system CA is used.
             "fingerprint": "SHA256",            # Fingerprint of the image (must be set if alias isn't) "alias": "ubuntu/devel",            # Name of the alias (must be set if fingerprint isn't) }
     }

-In the source container case, the following dict must be passed:
+In the source container case, the following dict must be used:

     {
-        "public":   true,         # true or false
-        "filename": filename,     # Used for export
+        "filename": filename,     # Used for export (optional) "public":   true,         # Whether the image can be downloaded by untrusted users  (defaults to false) "properties": {           # Image properties (optional)
+            "os": "Ubuntu"
+        },
         "source": {
             "type": "container",  # One of "container" or "snapshot" "name": "abc"
-        },
-        "properties": {           # Image properties
-            "os": "Ubuntu",
         }
     }

-In the remote image URL case, the following dict must be passed:
+In the remote image URL case, the following dict must be used:

     {
-        "public": true,                                    # true or false
+        "filename": filename,                           # Used for export (optional) "public":   true,                               # Whether the image can be downloaded by untrusted users  (defaults to false)
+        "properties": {                                 # Image properties (optional)
+            "os": "Ubuntu"
+        },
         "source": {
             "type": "url",
             "url": "https://www.some-server.com/image"  # URL for the image }
     }